AhmedNader42/Database-Internals/Part I - Storage Engines/Chapter00-Intro.md

 Trying to compare databases based on their components(modules above), their online ranking(arbitrary) or their implementation language can lead to invalid and premature conclusions.

 Simulating real-world workloads helps you understand how the databases performs and how to operate and debug.
 Performance is not always the most important aspect.
-Better to a database that slowly saves the date, rather than one that quickly loses it.
+Better to a database that slowly saves the data, rather than one that quickly loses it.

 Understand the following variables: